 Learn more about ND filters here.

 There are also versions of ND that are variable, which allow you to vary the light absorption between a range of values.
-In this case it is essential to choose a lower value, as the Variable NDs are actually two paired polarisers and even the best NiSi Vario NDs cannot physically achieve the performance and accuracy of a fixed ND.
+In this case it is essential to choose a lower value, as the True Color Variable NDs are actually two paired Linear Polarisers and even the best NiSi Vario NDs cannot physically achieve the performance and accuracy of a fixed ND.

 Learn more about variable ND filters here.

-If you want to use multiple filters together, such as ND, GND and Polariser especially in landscape photography, we highly recommend getting to know the world of square filters better.
+If you want to use multiple filters together, such as ND, GND and Polariser especially in landscape photography, we highly recommend getting the V7 holder with True Color CPL for the 100mm system.

 Circular Natural Night filter